 Our audit focused on the Group's assessment of the carrying amount of the capitalised exploration and evaluation asset, as this is one of the most significant assets of the Group.

 We planned our work to address the audit risk that the capitalised expenditure may no longer meet the recognition criteria of the standard.
 In addition, we considered it necessary to assess whether facts and circumstances existed which suggest that the carrying amount of an exploration and evaluation asset may exceed its recoverable amount.

 Our procedures included but were not limited to the following:

-- We obtained an understanding of the key processes associated with management's review of the carrying values of each area of interest; - We considered management's assessment of potential indicators of impairment; - We obtained evidence that the Group has current rights to tenure of its areas of interest; - We examined the exploration budget for the year ending 30 June 2022 and discussed with management the nature of planned ongoing activities; - We enquired with management, reviewed ASX announcements and reviewed minutes of Directors' meetings to ensure that the Group had not resolved to discontinue exploration and evaluation at any of its areas of interest; and - We examined the disclosures made in the financial report.
+- We obtained an understanding of the key processes associated with management's review of the carrying values of each area of interest: - We considered management's assessment of potential indicators of impairment; - We obtained evidence that the Group has current rights to tenure of its areas of interest; - We examined the exploration budget for the year ending 30 June 2022 and discussed with management the nature of planned ongoing activities; - We verified a sample of exploration expenditure capitalised; and - We examined the disclosures made in the financial report.

-Information other than the financial report and auditor's report thereon
+Information Other than the Financial Report and Auditor's Report Thereon

 The directors are responsible for the other information.
-The other information comprises the information included in the Group's financial report for the year ended 30 June 2021, but does not include the financial report and our auditor's report thereon.
+The other information comprises the information included in the Group's annual report for the year ended 30 June 2022, but does not include the financial report and our auditor's report thereon.